-Pastor Darrell Jackson, Sr., son of the late Bishop Andrew Charles “A.C.”
+Pastor Darrell Jackson, son of the late Bishop Andrew Charles “A.C.”
 Jackson and Jannie Lumpkin Jackson was born in Columbia, South Carolina.
 He is the oldest of five children.
-After graduating from the Richland County public school system (Dreher High School), he earned his Bachelor of Arts Degree from Benedict College, majoring in Political Science with a concentration in Public Administration.
-While a student at Benedict College, he served as President of the Student Government Association, and was the recipient of the Most Distinguished Student Award.
-He received a Masters of Arts Degree from Columbia International University.
-In 2000, he received an Honorary Doctorate Degree from Richard Stockton College of New Jersey, and in 2002, he received an Honorary Doctorate Degree from his alma mater, Benedict College of Columbia, South Carolina.
+After graduating from the Richland County public school system (Dreher High School), he earned his Bachelor of Arts degree from Benedict College, majoring in Political Science with a concentration in Public Administration.
+While a student at Benedict College, he served as president of the Student Government Association, and was the recipient of the Most Distinguished Student Award.
+He received a Master of Arts degree from Columbia International University.
+In 2000, he received an Honorary Doctorate degree from Richard Stockton College of New Jersey, and in 2002, he received an Honorary Doctorate degree from his alma mater, Benedict College of Columbia, South Carolina.
+In 2016, he received an Honorary Doctorate degree from Columbia International University of Columbia, South Carolina.

-As a businessman, Darrell Jackson, Sr. has enjoyed unparalleled success as the founder and owner of two businesses.
-Sunrise Enterprise of Columbia, South Carolina’s oldest African-American owned Public Relations firm specializing in marketing and consulting was founded in 1986 and Sunrise Family Health Benefit Services was started in 2010.
-Sunrise Family Health Benefit Services has over 35 agents across the state of South Carolina with three office locations: Columbia, Charleston and McCormick.
+As a businessman, Darrell Jackson has enjoyed unparalleled success as the founder and owner of two businesses.
+Sunrise Enterprise of Columbia, South Carolina’s oldest African-American owned public relations firm specializing in marketing and consulting, was founded in 1986 and Sunrise Family Health Benefit Services was founded in 2010.

-In 2006, Bible Way Church of Atlas Road was named one of “America’s most influential churches”.
-Dr. John N. Vaughan, founder of the American Society for Church Growth, features the congregation where Jackson is Senior Pastor, in Volume I of America’s Most Influential Churches.
+In 2006, Bible Way Church of Atlas Road was named one of “America’s most influential churches” by Dr. John N. Vaughan, founder of the American Society for Church Growth.
+Vaughan features the congregation where Jackson is the senior pastor, in Volume I of America’s Most Influential Churches.
 Bible Way Church of Atlas Road is the only South Carolina congregation featured in this first volume on mega churches.